CS/SB 442: Postsecondary Education for Certain Military Personnel

-Postsecondary Education for Certain Military Personnel; Requiring the Board of Governors and State Board of Education, in consultation with the Chancellors of the State University System and the Florida College System, to create a uniform system for the award of postsecondary college credit to certain servicemembers and veterans of the United States military; requiring specified postsecondary institutions to waive the transcript fee for active duty members of the Armed Forces of the United States and certain veterans, etc.
+Postsecondary Education for Certain Military Personnel; Requiring the Board of Governors and State Board of Education, in consultation with the Department of Veterans’ Affairs, to create a uniform system for the award of postsecondary credit to certain servicemembers and veterans of the United States Armed Forces; requiring specified postsecondary institutions to waive the transcript fee for active duty members of the Armed Forces of the United States, certain veterans, and their spouses and dependents, etc.

 Bill Text: Web Page | PDF

 • Referred to Education; Military and Veterans Affairs and Space; Appropriations -SJ 63

 • On Committee agenda-- Education, 03/12/19, 1:30 pm, 412 Knott Building

 • Favorable by Education; YEAS 8 NAYS 0 -SJ 195

 • Now in Military and Veterans Affairs and Space

 • On Committee agenda-- Military and Veterans Affairs and Space, 03/26/19, 9:30 am, 37 Senate Building